 Few films, let alone the official sequel and remakes, have managed to live up to the raw ferocity of the original (although, as modern studio horror remakes go, you could do a lot worse than the 2006 Hills Have Eyes).
 But it is dated in a way that will turn off some audiences.
 Like, immature audiences might be distracted by the 70s fashions; but it can be hard for even serious horror aficionados not to find it a little silly that the killer family are dressed just like those old Roger Corman cavegirl movies, especially poor Laura Ortiz, in her Flintstones necklace and little fur booties.
 But the rough, high stakes drama and the moving tragedy these people experience should pull you past that or any other little hang-ups you might get caught up on in a lesser film.
 I mean, I won't spoil it, but the mother in the chair scene?
 Oof.
 You're not gonna find that in your little Goosebumps books.

 Anchor Bay's 2003 2-disc special edition enjoyed a long reign as the definitive Hills Have Eyes release.
 Even when Image put out a blu-ray in 2011, I can't say I felt compelled to budge.
-I did manage to borrow a copy of their DVD edition, though, just to flesh out the comparison a little more, though.
-But now Arrow has issued a brand new, limited edition blu-ray that's ready to take the crown from all contenders.
-For one thing, Arrow finally lets you watch the film with either ending, and I kinda dig the darker, alternate one.
+I did manage to borrow a copy of their DVD edition, though, just to flesh out the comparison a little more.
+But in 2016, Arrow issued a brand new, limited edition 4k restored blu-ray that handily took the crown from all contenders.
+But now in 2021, Turbine has issued the film on 4k Ultra HD for the first time, in a fancy BD/UHD mediabook combo pack.

-Now, for audio, the new blu preserves the original mono track in uncompressed PCM, but that's it.
-I can see some fans being disappointed that they ditched the 5.1 remixes that the previous releases had, but I don't miss 'em.
-Admittedly, it would've been nice to have the two 5.1s and the stereo tracks from the AB DVD as additional options.
-If you've got an expensive, high-end surround sound set-up, sometimes you wanna fire it up even if it isn't strictly purist.
-But the original audio mix is what's important, and that's here.
-Plus, Arrow's blu is the first release of this film to provide subtitles.
+For audio, the new blu preserves the original mono track in uncompressed PCM, but that's it.
+I can see some fans being disappointed that they ditched the 5.1 remixes that the previous releases had, but I didn't miss 'em.
+Still, it's also nice to have choices, and Turbine comes through with the original mono, the stereo and 5.1 mixes, all in DTS-HD (plus 5.1 and mono German dubs.
+Arrow's blu was the first release of this film to provide English language subtitles, but Turbine has those, too, as well as German ones.

 Arrow's blu imports almost all of that over, including the commentary, doc, trailers, TV spots, gallery, and the alternate ending (this time in HD).
 The notable loss is The Directors, but that's not such a terrible loss because it's available elsewhere, including its own DVD release Winstar, and those DVDs sell on Amazon for pennies.
 And everything else made it, plus Arrow enlisted Red Shirt Pictures to come up with a bunch of new stuff.
 They've got an all-new, more on the light-hearted side cast commentary with Berryman, Blythe, Houston, Lainer and Martin Speer, and an academic commentary by Mikel J. Koven, which is quite good and informative, as opposed to some of the more self indulgent "I'll treat this like my personal podcast and prattle on about my childhood" commentaries we've had on films last week's Chopping Mall, or even previous Arrow discs like Nightmare City, The Black Cat or Slaughter High.
 Then there's new on-camera interviews with Speer and composer Don Peake, and almost 20 minutes of unreleased outtake footage.
 And, as you can see on the left, this limited edition also comes with a bunch of extra physical goodies, like a big, double-sided fold-out poster, six postcards of awesome vintage artwork, and a 40-page book, with notes by Brad Stevens and Ewan Kant.
 It comes in a nice, thick slip-box, and the blu-ray case has reversible artwork.